Business Analytics (MSc) (2023 Entry)

 - Learn how to gain business insights from large data sets through a range of cutting-edge techniques

 - Cover a diverse set of descriptive, predictive, and prescriptive analytics modules, aligned with industry trends

 - Continue developing your programming skills in SQL, R, and Python

-- Opportunity to conduct an external consultancy project with a real client or put your learnings into practice with the applied Business in Practice module
+- Prepare to step directly into business by conducting an external consultancy project with a real client or putting your learnings into practice with the applied Business in Practice module

 General entry requirements

 2:i undergraduate degree (or equivalent).

 We consider applications from a wide range of degrees including economics, business, engineering, psychology, geography, sociology, and politics.